700 Children's® – A Blog by Pediatric Experts

 Does your Child Need a Sports Physical?

-Obviously there are pros and cons to each of those scenarios but as a sports medicine provider I have my opinions.
-Our recommendations are that PPE’s be done by your Pediatrician or PCP.
-Who better to do a sports physical than your pediatrician who has known you for years, is done in a controlled setting of the office, and can take time to address any questions or concerns?
+Obviously, there are pros and cons to each of those scenarios but as a sports medicine provider I have my opinions.
+Our recommendations are that PPEs be done by your pediatrician or PCP.
+Who better to do a sports physical than your pediatrician who has known you for years, will perform the physical in a controlled setting of the office and can take time to address any questions or concerns?
+This is because of their extensive medical training, and they know you better than anyone else.
+Besides the usual sports-related issues that may come up during a PPE, there are often other more common teen-related issues such as depression, anxiety, risk taking behaviors that are more likely to harm a child than a sports injury.
+These are best addressed by your trusted PCP.

-Bottom line is all kids participating in sports need a PPE and your PCP is the best provider to do that but if you go elsewhere know the limitations.
+The bottom line is that all kids participating in sports need a PPE and your PCP is the best provider to do that, but if you go elsewhere know the limitations.

 Featured Expert